 The Company leases various properties, equipment and cars.
-Rental contracts are typically made for fixed periods of 1 to years but may have extension options [except in case of vehicles and some office spaces due to the fact that the Company could replace them without significant cost or business disruption].
+Rental contracts are typically made for fixed period of 41 years but may have extension options.
 Lease terms are negotiated on an individual basis and contain a wide range of different terms and conditions.
 The lease arrangements do not impose any covenants, however leased assets are not used as security for borrowing purposes.